 - Aquarium of the Pacific, museum education exhibits

-Our evaluation projects are funded by various sources including federal grants, private foundations, private and public organizations, and programs within the Lawrence Hall of Science.
+Our evaluation projects are funded by numerous sources, including federal grants, private foundations, private and public organizations, and even programs within the Lawrence Hall of Science itself.
 The pricing of our evaluation services varies in relation to the scope of work.
-We consult with our clients to develop a plan that will address the purpose and budget for the evaluation.
+We consult intensively with our clients to develop a plan that will best address the purpose and budget for the evaluation.

 - Excellence-California (COSEE)

 - The Science Learning Activation Lab

 - BaySci: A Partnership for Bay Area Education